mainmatter/ember-vite-codemod/README.md

 ### Running code replacements on... `app/config/environment.js`

 Since the file `app/config/environment.js` is created out of the app blueprint, it has a placeholder `<%= name %>` for your app name.
-Replace it with the name of your app.
+Replace it with the correct value.
 The name to use can be read in `ENV.modulePrefix` in your `config/environment.js`.

 ### Running code replacements on... `ember-cli-build.js`